Last reviewed 21 March 2025

 Key Information

-Countries implementing: Schengen Area + Cyprus (full list)
+Countries implementing: Schengen Area + Cyprus (30 countries)

 Countries (EU) not implementing: Ireland